mars0i/masonclj/doc/general/ABMsInClojure.md

 difficulties are due to the the FP-orientation of Clojure, and the fact that there's no reason that a Java ABM library should worry about FP concerns.
-Some of the difficulties come from the fact that some of the ways in which Clojure is "[opinionated](https://clojure.org/reference/datatypes#_datatypes_and_protocols_are_opinionated)" language" mean that it is not intended to make it easy to deal with certain kinds of common Java designs.
+Some of the difficulties come from the fact that some of the ways in which Clojure is "[opinionated](https://clojure.org/reference/datatypes#_datatypes_and_protocols_are_opinionated)" mean that it is not intended to make it easy to deal with certain kinds of common Java designs.

 **Item 1:** If you add some Bean-style accessors for model parameters,